weleoka/Lab2/host/Create_Test_Environment.md

 The above command will not return control to you.
 The system will seem hung, but it is not hung.
 Since you can no longer use the session, you should start a 2nd SSH client session, so please do that now.

+If you want to quit the docker compose, you need to do a cntl-c.

 Optional Activity: Add a few more docker containers to the compose file.